eranCat/blockchain-hardhat/README.md

 - Admin controls for election setup
 - Candidate NFTs (optional, with royalty support)
 - React frontend with Wagmi integration
+- **Refactored Frontend Architecture**: Decoupled candidate listing from election results for improved performance and separation of concerns, utilizing the `getCandidates` view function and better error handling.

 ---